 Tempo training, is a great way to develop muscular endurance, fatigue resistance and the ability to race at high percentages of VO2 max.

-In terms of lactate threshold development, it’s slightly less effective than lactate threshold training.
-However, if you’re racing in longer events where intensity is slightly below lactate threshold (Marathon, endurance cycling events, middle distance triathlons etc) then tempo training is actually more specific than lactate threshold training.
+In terms of threshold development, it’s slightly less effective than lactate threshold training.
+However, if you’re racing in longer events where intensity is slightly below LT2 (Marathon, endurance cycling events, middle distance triathlons etc), then tempo training is actually more specific.

 Another advantage with tempo training is you can complete longer duration sessions.

 One problem that can occur, is when athletes spend too much time at tempo intensity.
-And often, what should be easier sessions stray into the tempo zone.
+It’s generally considered slightly less productive in terms of exercise benefit.

 Example Tempo training workouts: